midnightntwrk/midnight-wallet/typescript/packages/dapp-connector-api/docs/api/interfaces/DAppConnectorWalletAPI.md

 #### Deprecated

 Deprecated since version 1.1.0 and will be removed in version 2.0.0.
-Please use `balanceAndProveTransaction` method instead.
+Please use the `balanceAndProveTransaction` method instead.

 #### Parameters